GuiLopes29/GuiLopes29/README.md

  ##

  - 🔭 Actualy working with Back-End and Code Analist
- - 📚 Studing NodeJs, React, Angular, SQL Server and Redis
+ - 📚 Studing consistently NodeJs, React, SQL Server and Redis
  - ⚙️ Creating an App with React Native (More info comming soon)
  <!-- - New portifolium comming with own domain: www.guilopes.dev-->
 <br/>